x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/back-up-email.md

 ## How your data is protected

-To learn how the service is protected using Data Resiliency, see [Office 365 Exchange data resiliency in Microsoft 365 and Office 365](https://docs.microsoft.com/Office365/securitycompliance/office-365-exchange-data-resiliency).
+To learn how the service is protected using Data Resiliency, see [Exchange Online Data Resiliency in Office 365](https://docs.microsoft.com/Office365/securitycompliance/office-365-exchange-data-resiliency).

 ## When Can I Restore Outlook data on a Microsoft 365 or Office 365 account without a license?

-After the expiration or removal of a Microsoft 365 or Office 365, Microsoft 365 or Office 365 doesn't **instantly** remove your data.
+After the expiration or removal of a Microsoft 365 or Office 365 license, your data is not **instantly** removed.
 The default retention time is 30 days; this means that you can renew or backup your data into PST before the data is entirely removed from Microsoft 365 or Office 365.

 ## How do users restore Outlook data?